jilliangmeehan/looore/content/Books/The Pale Princess and the Six Pygmies.md

 However, during the celebration, one of the pygmies wrapped the Prince in the dirty tablecloth, intent on carrying him back to the dark forest to seek help from the Princess, hoping to wake him up.
 No one knows if this was out of a lingering sense of loyalty to the Princess, or simply born of his fear of the curse.

+> [!jillian]
+> this is where i start getting really confused about the prince of light being the third descender — we have conflicting ideas about the gnoses being his literal corpse vs being parts of his broken soul, and the gnoses being created after his death by the first + second descenders vs him being a willing participant and putting this curse on them.

 ## Volume VII
 > A fairytale story that has been told throughout Teyvat for ages.
 The final installment brings everything to a conclusion, and includes the Night Mother's prophecy.

 This pygmy spirited the Prince's body away from his wicked brethren, plunging into the damp bushes.
 Following animal tracks, he searched for the Fountain of Purity where the Pale Princess slept.

-> [!Jillian] Jillian
-> FOUNTAIN OF PURITY

 What the pygmy didn't know is that the vicious Night Mother had already found the Princess.
 She followed the pygmy stealthily, like a wild cat stalking its prey, her shadowy figure blotting out the moonlight and starlight.

 When the pygmy arrived, the Princess was already gone.
 The sorrowful howl of a night owl was heard as the Night Mother arose from the now-corrupt fountain.

-> [!Jillian] Jillian
-> could the princess be the goddess of flowers?

 "Pitiful creature, are you here to see your master?"
-The vile smirk of the Night Mother exuded the breath of the [[notes/places/abyss|abyss]].
+The vile smirk of the Night Mother exuded the breath of the abyss.

 "If so, I'm afraid all you will find here is despair, you sad little thing."

 "That foolish princess is now in chains.
 I destroyed the Moonlight Kingdom and cursed her people before her eyes.
 They will be in an undead state, lingering at the point between life and death forevermore.
 No soul and no moonlight."
 The words of the Night Mother landed like cold raindrops on a forgotten tomb.

 > [!Jillian] Jillian
-> hmmm yeah that sure does sound like what’s happening in teyvat lol
+> that does sorta sound like what's happening in teyvat — or even just to the people of khaenri'ah.

 > [!Laura] Laura
 > Also just sounds like 100% what happened to the Seelies, right?
 But like.
 What does the Night Mother want with the Princess anyway lol